mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

     const simpleStorage = require('simple-storage');

-In the module scope, initialize the array:
+In the module scope, initialize an array which will contain the stored annotations:

     if (!simpleStorage.storage.array)
       simpleStorage.storage.array = [];